Close-up of a home battery installation quote with a pen resting on a highlighted line item

 A lower quote is not better until the backup design, usable kWh, and incentive assumptions match.

 Read a battery quote by separating hardware from labor and design.
-A fair quote tells you the battery count, usable kWh, backup type, gateway hardware, panel work, incentive assumptions, and financing costs.
+A fair quote tells you the battery count, usable kWh, backup type, gateway hardware, panel or service work, trenching, permits, interconnection, commissioning, incentive assumptions, and financing costs.

 The goal is not to pick the biggest battery.
 The goal is to understand what the quote includes, whether the design fits your outage pattern, and what the same usable capacity should cost in your market.